mmseng/darkify-slack-script/README.md

 ```
 .\darkify-slack-script.ps1 -debug
 ```

+## Notes
+This script should work for new versions of Slack as it programmatically figures out where the current files to be modified are for the latest version.
+However if slack were to change the formatting of these files or otherwise break things that the original source repo relies on, this script will break too.

+I have no intention of monitoring or updating this repo, especially because Slack has officially committed to bringing an official dark mode to Slack soon (https://9to5mac.com/2019/03/11/slack-dark-mode-available-ios-android/).
+Feel free to fork and/or modify it yourself.

+## Disclaimer
+I take no responsibility if you hose your system using this code.
+Use at your own risk.

 ## Credits and sources
 The original Javascript and CSS code used to modify the Slack files was taken from https://github.com/Nockiro/slack-black-theme/, which appears to be a more updated fork of https://github.com/widget-/slack-black-theme/